scenarioo/scenarioo/developer.readme.md

      * on "Deployment" tab:
         * choose to deploy the artifact "gradle....scenarioo-server...war" (not exploded) on startup
         * Application context (!important!): /scenarioo
-     * on "Startup/Connection" tab: set environment variable "SCENARIOO_DATA" to following path: <your-project-source-path>\scenarioo\scenarioo-docu-generation-example\build\scenarioDocuExample
+     * on "Startup/Connection" tab: set environment variable "SCENARIOO_DATA" to following path: &lt;your-project-source-path&gt;\scenarioo\scenarioo-docu-generation-example\build\scenarioDocuExample

  * Run all tests of the sub-project "scenarioodocu-generation-example" (right click on folder and choose "Run 'All Tests'") to generate example documentation data in Folder build/scenarioDocuExample